 Note, though not listed in the brochure, some established private apartment complexes in Dutchess County offer senior citizen discounts on rent.
 Seniors should inquire with the individual complexes about these discounts.

 In addition to Section 8 housing, this program also includes vouchers and certificates which may be used to help pay a portion of the rent for qualified applicants in privately owned apartments.
 The landlord must be willing to comply with the program’s requirements and the apartment must pass inspection.
 There are waiting lists for the Section 8 vouchers and certificates.
 Income guidelines and contacts are listed below.

 In New York State, landlords may not discriminate based on age.
 They may not refuse to rent an apartment or refuse to renew a lease on the basis of age.
-Those who believe they have been a victim of age discrimination in housing may file a complaint with the New York State Attorney General’s Office Civil Rights Bureau in Poughkeepsie at 845-485-3920 or the Dutchess County Commission on Human Rights at 845-486-2445.
+Those who believe they have been a victim of age discrimination in housing may file a complaint with the New York State Attorney General’s Office Civil Rights Bureau.
+The Attorney General's Poughkeepsie regional office can be reached at 845-485-3900.

 Senior citizens are given certain protections with respect to terminating apartment or other residential leases providing they are moving into certain specialized types of housing.
 This law applies if the senior is relocating to an adult care facility, a residential health care facility (nursing home), low income housing, or senior citizen housing.
 It protects anyone age 62 or older, or anyone who will reach that age during the term of the lease agreement.
 It also covers the spouse of such persons provided the two are living together.
 There are some requirements.
 Written notice must be provided to the landlords which includes documentation of admission or pending admission to one of the covered facilities.
 The tenant must make the effective termination date no earlier than thirty days after the date on which the next rental payment is due.